 Frequently Asked Questions

-Here are some questions/answers that we are frequently asked.
-If you have additional questions that aren't covered here, please feel free to give us a call at (250)537-5334.
+Here are some frequently asked questions that we are often asked.
+If you have additional questions that are not covered here, please feel free to give us a call at 250-537-5334.

-Our hospital is open Monday to Friday from 8:30am to 5:00pm.
-We are closed from 2-3pm on Tuesdays for a staff meeting.
-The clinic is closed on Saturday and Sunday, however there is always a Dr. available on an on call emergency basis.
+Our hospital is open from 8:30am to 5:00ppm, Monday to Friday.
+We are closed from 2:00pm to 3:00pm on Tuesdays for a staff meeting.
+The clinic is closed on Saturday and Sunday, however there is always a doctor available on an "on call" emergency basis.

 2. Do I need to have an appointment?